Frequently

 From newcomers to Airline Transport Pilots, all pilots can learn from

-using the advanced they have learned.
+the AlphaTrainer instructional devices.
 Most import, however, is that flight

 instructors can use AlphaTrainer to teach AOA, and also use it to test